Adam Levine didn't think he was the marrying kind, either.

 "He somehow found such an attractive woman who actually is, like, an unbelievable person...When you win the lottery and become him, you don't usually win the lottery again and find the most amazing woman in the world," pal Jonah Hill, who officiated at the couple's 2014 wedding in Cabo San Lucas, told Howard Stern in 2016.

-"She's the best," he said about his wife during his most recent sit-down with Stern this past October.
+"She's the best," Levine said about his wife during another Stern sit-down in October 2017.

 "I think that as far as being a father, or being a parent, or just being a person in the world, which is extremely complicated...I feel like I've managed to figure out," he searched for the right words.
 "Whatever life is, I'm doing it pretty well.
 I wake up happy."